Accelergy-Project/hwcomponents/docs/source/index.rst

 The following example shows an adder component written in HWComponents.
 It uses scaling to scale the width and technology node of the adder.

-Full examples of how to use the package are available in the `tutorials` directory.
+Full examples of how to use the package are available in the ``notebooks`` directory.

-.. include-notebook:: ../../tutorials/tutorial.ipynb
+.. include-notebook:: ../../notebooks/1_finding_and_using_models.ipynb
    :name: example_mac
    :language: python